Systems / lead response

 Gartner, 2016

-The math is hard to argue with.
-If your carefully timed cadence goes out by email and four in five never get opened, the schedule barely matters — most of your touches die in an inbox the lead never checks.
-Run the time-sensitive touches over text and they actually get seen, which is the whole point.
-Email still has a place for the longer stuff — a detailed quote, a scope, photos of past work — but as the backup channel, not the front line.
-(We get into the channel choice deeper in text or call a new lead.)
+Those numbers are tough to argue with.
+Send your carefully timed cadence by email and four out of five touches never get opened, which means the schedule barely matters: most of them die in an inbox the lead stopped checking weeks ago.
+Put the time-sensitive touches on text and they get seen, which was the entire point.
+Email still earns its place for the heavier material (a detailed quote, a scope, photos of past work), but as the backup channel, behind text rather than in front of it.
+(We get deeper into the channel call in text or call a new lead.)

-The goal isn't to make you more disciplined about follow-up.
-It's to take you out of the loop entirely, so that whether you're on a roof, asleep, or on vacation, every lead still gets the full five-to-seven touches it takes to book.
-Willpower forgets.
-A system doesn't.
-(It's the same pattern across the whole lead-response stack — missed-call text-back works because it fires on its own the second a call goes unanswered, no memory required.)
+The aim was never to make you more disciplined about follow-up.
+It's to lift you out of the loop completely, so that whether you're on a roof, asleep, or out of town, every lead still works through the full five-to-seven touches it takes to book.
+People forget.
+A built system doesn't.
+It's the same pattern running across the whole lead-response stack, and missed-call text-back works for exactly the same reason, firing on its own the second a call rings out, with nothing held in your head.

-A few rules keep the cadence on the right side of that line:
+A handful of rules keep the cadence on the right side of it:

-Done this way, persistence reads as competence, not desperation.
-You're not nagging.
-You're the one business that stayed organized enough to follow through.
+Handled this way, persistence comes across as competence rather than desperation.
+You're the one business in the running that stayed organized enough to actually follow through.

 The one rule that matters most: stop when they reply

-If you take one operational rule from this entire piece, take this one.
+If you carry one operational rule out of this whole piece, make it this one.
 The cadence must stop the instant the lead replies or books.
-Nothing torches goodwill faster than getting an automated "still weighing it?" text the morning after you already said yes.
-It tells the lead — now a customer — that nobody was actually paying attention.
-It makes your whole operation look careless at the exact moment you needed it to look sharp.
+Few things torch goodwill faster than an automated "still weighing it?" text the morning after someone already said yes.
+It signals to the lead, now your customer, that nobody was actually paying attention, and it makes the whole operation look careless at the precise moment you needed it to look sharp.

-This is also the dividing line between automation that helps and automation that embarrasses you.
-A sequence that blindly sends touch four to someone who replied to touch two isn't a system — it's a liability.
-A real follow-up system watches for the reply and shuts itself off the moment it sees one, then hands the conversation to a human.
-Set up right, the lead never feels automated at all.
+This is also the line between automation that helps you and automation that quietly embarrasses you.
+A sequence that blasts touch four at someone who answered touch two stopped being a system and became a liability.
+A real follow-up system watches for the reply, shuts itself off the moment it sees one, and hands the conversation to a person.
+Set up properly, the lead never senses the automation underneath.
 They just feel like they're dealing with a business that's genuinely on it.

-That's the whole game: persistent enough to win the deals everyone else quits on, smart enough to stop the second the lead is ready.
-Five-plus touches, mostly over text, front-loaded then tapering, running on their own — and ending the instant someone answers.
-Build that once and you stop losing the leads you've already earned to the one thing that costs nothing to fix: silence.
+That's the whole game: persistent enough to win the deals everyone else quits on, sharp enough to go quiet the second the lead is ready.
+Five-plus touches, mostly over text, front-loaded then tapering, running on their own, and ending the instant someone answers.
+Build that once, and you stop handing back the leads you already earned to the one thing that costs nothing to fix: silence.
+The follow-up sequence is one piece of the larger lead-response system we build under our automation service.
+It runs alongside the conversion-ready website that captures inquiries in the first place, so nothing falls through the gap between "visitor" and "booked job."

 Frequently asked questions